SISTERS DIALOGUE

 Who We Are

-At the heart of Sisters Dialogue is a commitment to listening, creating space, and ensuring Muslim women and youth are supported to thrive.
+At the heart of Sisters Dialogue is a commitment to listening, creating space, and ensuring that the women and youth we serve are supported to thrive on their own terms.

 Learn more

-We provide culturally responsive resources, tools for healing, and inclusive support tailored to the diverse needs of Muslim women and youth.
+Sisters Dialogue offers culturally responsive supports and programs which reflect the diverse lived experiences of Muslim women and youth.

 • Healing circles for Muslim women and girls